kpeddakotla/LDATopicModeling/README.md

   - Allows users to specify additional stopwords.
 - **📜 Bibliography Skipping**: Option to skip bibliography sections in PDFs during analysis.
 - **📊 LDA Model with Scikit-Learn**: Implements LDA to identify topics and extract relevant terms.
+- **📅 Decade Analysis**: Group and visualize topic trends by decade or custom year intervals.
+- **📤 Export Results**: Download topic charts and data as PNG and CSV files.

 ### ❌ **Not Working**
-- **📊 Topic Visualization**:
-  - Currently does not correctly generate a chart visualizing topics and trends over time.
-- **📅 Year-Based Trend Visualization**:
-  - Currently does not correctly correlate topics with decades from the documents.
 - **⚠️ Error Handling for Incorrect Inputs**:
   - Insufficient validation for improperly formatted ZIP files (e.g., missing PDFs).

 ### 🔜 **Planned Features**
-- **📅 Improved Year Extraction**:
-  - Extract publication years from metadata or document text for trend analysis.
 - **📄 Better PDF Parsing**:
   - Support for a wider variety of PDF formats (e.g., scanned PDFs using OCR).
-- **📈 Interactive Visualizations**:
-  - Enable users to interact with topic charts for deeper insights.
 - **🌍 Multi-Language Support**:
   - Add support for stopwords and analysis in other languages.
-- **📤 Export Results**:
-  - Allow users to download topics and visualizations as files (CSV, PNG, etc.).
 - **⏱️ Real-Time Analysis Progress**:
   - Display progress during the analysis for better user experience.
 - **⚙️ Advanced Preprocessing Options**: